Zephyr Minerals (CVE:ZFR) Sets New 52-Week Low – What’s Next?

-Zephyr Minerals Ltd. (CVE:ZFR – Get Free Report) shares reached a new 52-week low during trading on Tuesday .
-The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 10500 shares trading hands.
+Zephyr Minerals Ltd. (CVE:ZFR – Get Free Report)’s stock price reached a new 52-week low on Monday .
+The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 7000 shares changing hands.
 The stock had previously closed at C$0.03.

 Zephyr Minerals Stock Performance